DevRitesh08/DevRitesh08/README.md

     <br>
     <img src="https://img.shields.io/badge/days%20streak-Check%20your%20profile-blue?style=for-the-badge" alt="streak-fallback"/>
     <br>
-    <sub>If the above image isn't visible, try refreshing or check your network.<br>
+    <sub>If the above image isn't visible, it may be a GitHub caching or image proxy issue.
+Try refreshing after a few minutes, or use the direct link above.<br>
     Alternatively, view your streak directly here: <a href="https://streak-stats.demolab.com?user=DevRitesh08&theme=merko">Streak Stats Direct Link</a></sub>
   </p>
 </details>